 If you are a cat owner, you may have a cat who snorts or snores occasionally.
-In fact, for some cats, and in certain situations, this can be normal.
+For some cats (and in certain situations) this can be normal.
 But noisy breathing in the form of a snort or a snore can also be a sign that your cat might need a check-up with your veterinarian, especially if there are other symptoms as well.
-So, let’s look at the possible answers to the question, why is my cat snorting?
+Let’s look at the possible reasons for snorting noises in cats:

 Snorting vs. snoring